riderjensen/personal-site/src/posts/streaming-mp4-to-twitch.md

   ])
   .run();
 ```
 But problems began to arise when trying to stream these videos.
 Error messages that included `Segmentation fault` and `Incompatible pixel format` began popping up and the goal of this project wasn't to become an FFmpeg debugger but just to get a stream going.
 I decided these problems were out of my technical scope and so I returned to `libx264`.
-I tried a lot of various configurations like removing the video codec from the command, changing the `crf` value up and down, removing the `pix_fmt`, and a myriad of other things; FFmpeg has a lot if knobs you can turn in order to get output in just the way you want.
+I tried a lot of various configurations like removing the video codec from the command, changing the `crf` value up and down, removing the `pix_fmt`, and a myriad of other things; FFmpeg has a lot of knobs you can turn in order to get output in just the way you want.
 I would downscale videos for hours at a time and see good results in the file size.
 But even after trying to downscale 10 different ways, the rpi still couldn't stream the video at a reasonable rate which meant that I was on the wrong trail and that it wasn't a video size issue at all: there was something else wrong in the FFmpeg configuration.

 A silver lining of this whole process was that I was able to reduce the overall size of the show from 40 GB to 15.7 GB.
 Using our formula from above, that meant that instead of 604 GB of data per month, it would be about 237 GB per month so the time spent was not worthless.